Network Representation of Large-Scale Heterogeneous RNA Sequences with Integration of Diverse Multi-omics, Interactions, and Annotations Data: Methods

 We also outline the various multi-omics, sequence, and annotation databases utilized to provide functional attributes to individual RNAs.
-To maximize the number of transcripts and genes matched between the different databases, the lncRNA, miRNA, and mRNA transcripts are indexed by standard gene symbols. \begin{itemlist} \item \textbf{Tissue-specific median expressions} obtained from the GTEx Portal \cite{lonsdale2013genotype}, which provides tissue-specific RNA-Seq transcript and gene expression for 15,598 non-diseased samples of various human tissue types.
-From the GTEx Analysis v7 dataset, the median TPM values by tissue were calculated for a total of 18653 mRNA genes, 1181 miRNA and 12706 lncRNA transcripts over 44 tissue types. \item \textbf{Genomic annotations} obtained from the GENCODE Release 29 \cite{harrow2012gencode} which contains the transcript biotype annotation and genomic location for lncRNAs, miRNAs, and mRNAs. \item \textbf{Transcript sequences} comprised of genome-wide human lncRNA and mRNA primary sequences from GENCODE Release 29 \cite{harrow2012gencode} and miRNA hairpin sequences from miRBase \cite{griffiths2006mirbase}. \item \textbf{Functional annotations} for mRNA were obtained from the HUGO Gene Names database \cite{eyre2006hugo}.
+In order to maximize the number of transcripts and genes matched between different annotation systems, the RNA transcripts are indexed by standard gene symbols. \begin{itemlist} \item \textbf{Tissue-specific median expressions} obtained from the GTEx Portal \cite{lonsdale2013genotype}, which provides tissue-specific RNA-Seq expressions for 15,598 non-diseased samples of various human tissue types.
+From GTEx Analysis v7, median TPM values by tissue were calculated for 18653 mRNA genes, 1181 miRNA and 12706 lncRNA transcripts over 44 tissue types. \item \textbf{Genomic annotations} obtained from the GENCODE Release 29 \cite{harrow2012gencode} which contains the transcript biotype annotation and genomic location for lncRNAs, miRNAs, and mRNAs. \item \textbf{Transcript sequences} comprised of genome-wide human lncRNA and mRNA primary sequences from GENCODE Release 29 \cite{harrow2012gencode} and miRNA hairpin sequences from miRBase \cite{griffiths2006mirbase}. \item \textbf{Functional annotations} for mRNA were obtained from the HUGO Gene Names database \cite{eyre2006hugo}.
 In addition, GO terms for 162 matched lncRNAs were obtained from RNAcentral \cite{rnacentral2016rnacentral} which aggregated data from NONCODE \cite{bu2011noncode} and lncipedia \cite{volders2012lncipedia}.
-For miRNAs, family classification obtained from the TargetScan Release 7.2 (March 2018) \cite{agarwal2015predicting}, RNA structure family annotation from Rfam 13.0 \cite{kalvari2017rfam}, and GO terms from RNAcentral were included. \item \textbf{Disease associations} from DisGeNet \cite{pinero2016disgenet} covered 7577 mRNA genes.
-The HMDD miRNA-disease database \cite{huang2018hmdd} provided disease associations for 553 miRNAs, and the LncRNADisease database \cite{chen2012lncrnadisease} provided disease associations for 150 lncRNAs. \end{itemlist} Each of the RNA functional attribute data type, excluding transcript sequences, is encoded to a data matrix, $A^k \in \Re^{|v| \times m}$, where $m$ is the dimensionality of the annotation type $k$, which can either be real-valued or categorical.
-If the attribute $k$ is categorically-valued (e.g. disease association), $A^k$ can be an indicator matrix where entries are binary-valued, and $m$ is the size of all possible diseases.
-Considering that the functional annotation to the non-coding RNAs is sparse, each RNA node can have up to $K$ attribute types associated with it.
+For miRNAs, family classifications obtained from the TargetScan Release 7.2 (March 2018) \cite{agarwal2015predicting}, RNA structure family annotation from Rfam 13.0 \cite{kalvari2017rfam}, and GO terms for 487 matched miRNAs from RNAcentral were included. \item \textbf{Disease associations} from DisGeNet \cite{pinero2016disgenet} covered 7577 mRNA genes.
+The HMDD miRNA-disease\cite{huang2018hmdd} database includes 553 miRNAs, and LncRNADisease \cite{chen2012lncrnadisease} includes 150 lncRNAs. \end{itemlist} Each of the RNA functional attribute data types, excluding transcript sequences, is encoded to a data matrix, $A^k \in \Re^{|V| \times m}$ for the annotation type $k$, which can either be real-valued or categorical.
+If an attribute $k$ is categorically-valued, $A^k$ is an indicator matrix where entries are binary-valued, and $m$ is the number of all unique values.
+Considering that functional annotations for the non-coding RNAs are sparse, each node can have up to $K$ attribute types associated with it.